ESIGate | Linagora

 • limit integration costs.

-• and provides a reliable foundation for building open‑source services integrated into complex web architectures.
+• and it serves as a reliable foundation for developing open‑source services integrated into complex web architectures.

 DomainMain featuresRemarks

-Web integrationInclusion of fragments via esi:include, HTML page mergingFonction cœur du projet
+Web integrationInclusion of fragments via esi:include, HTML page mergingCore function of the project

-Performance & cacheGranular block cache, HTTP header handling, invalidationReduces render time
+Performance & cacheGranular block cache, HTTP header management, invalidationReduces rendering time

-Shared templatesApplying remote themes to uniform renderingIdeal for enterprise portals
+Shared templatesApplication of remote themes to standardise renderingIdeal for enterprise portals

-InteroperabilityMulti‑technology support (Java, PHP, .NET, …)Flexible for hybrid environments
+InteroperabilityMulti‑technology support (Java, PHP, .NET, etc.)Flexible for hybrid environments

 ExtensibilityCustom filter and provider systemModular